smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/black-leaf-glass-ice-bong-with-triple-honeycomb-disc-perc-38cm.html"><img alt="Triple Honeycomb Disc Perc" class="img-middle" src="/img/bongs/honeycomb-disc.png"/></a>

-Black Leaf is well known for their scientific glass master-pieces - and this Triple Disc Honeycomb Perc is just another shining example.
+Black Leaf has a reputation for their scientific glass - and this Triple Disc Honeycomb Perc is just another example of that.

-When smoke travels down from the bowl and through the chamber it is forced to squeeze and strain through tiny holes - this diffuses/seperates lung-harming particles from your smoke and makes for smoother and cleaner tokes; allowing you to take bigger and more comfortable rips.
+When smoke travels down from the bowl,  through the chamber it is forced to squeeze and strain through tiny holes - this diffuses/seperates lung-harming particles from your smoke and makes for smoother and cleaner tokes; allowing you to take bigger and more comfortable rips.

 **But as you've noticed** this is a *triple* honeycomb percolator..
 Meaning smoke is processed and filtered through these tiny holes not once, but three seperate times.

-<h5 class="heading-center">Safety First</h5>
+Percolation can be confusing, if you need some prospective click [Here](smokephisticated.com/percolation){:target="_blank"} to read or perc explanation.

-Having the ability to remove shitty pieces and parts (that don't even get you stoned) from your smoke, while keeping the full rich flavor of your strains, is a tool that every smoker should possess.
+Having the ability to remove pieces and parts () from your smoke, while keeping the full rich flavor of your strains, is a tool that every smoker should possess.

 Do yourself *and* your toking-group's lungs a favor and pick up a serious percolator like this beauty.